kim2552/onlydata/README.md

 ## OnlyData
-OnlyData is a data visualization application that aims at delivering information through regulary updated charts.
+OnlyData is a data visualization website that displays Canadian statistics.
 Written in React JS.